Suzanna Son

-Suzanna Son (born October 31, 1995) is an American film actress, musician, and model primarily known for the roles of Strawberry in the 2021 film Red Rocket and Megan Rogers in the 2025 Netflix film Fear Street: Prom Queen.
+Suzanna Son (born October 31, 1995) is an American actress and musician.
+She is primarily known for the roles of Strawberry in the 2021 film Red Rocket and Megan Rogers in the 2025 Netflix film Fear Street: Prom Queen.
 She has been nominated for a Gotham Award and an Independent Spirit Award.

 Early life and education

 Suzanna Son was born in Hamilton, Montana, but grew up in rural Washington state.
 She attended Cornish College of the Arts in Seattle where she majored in classical music before changing her major to musical theatre.
-She ultimately dropped out during her second year.
+She dropped out during her second year.

 Career

 In 2018, Son was approached by director Sean Baker outside a screening of Gus Van Sant's Don't Worry, He Won't Get Far on Foot at the Arclight Hollywood Cinema.
 Baker asked her to audition for his upcoming film but did not call her back for two years.
-The film, Red Rocket, released in 2021 and featured Son in a major role as a 17-year-old girl in East Texas who gets into a relationship with a former porn star, played by Simon Rex.
-The film was her first feature role; prior to Red Rocket, Son had appeared in a "risque" low-budget short film.
-Son was nominated for a Gotham Awards for Best Breakthrough Performer and an Independent Spirit Award for Best Supporting Actress for the role.
+The film, Red Rocket, was released in 2021 and features Son as a 17-year-old girl in East Texas who gets into a relationship with a former porn star, played by Simon Rex.
+The film was her first feature role; before that, Son had appeared in a "risqué" low-budget short film.
+Son was nominated for a Gotham Award for Best Breakthrough Performer and an Independent Spirit Award for Best Supporting Actress for the role.

 Son has also released music recordings, chiefly through uploads to her YouTube channel.
-When Baker discovered that she taught piano, he wrote a scene for her in the film in which she sings a slow ballad cover version of the NSYNC song "Bye Bye Bye".
+When Baker learned that she taught piano, he wrote a scene for her in the film in which she sings a slow ballad cover version of the NSYNC song "Bye Bye Bye".
 Son also performed an original song in case they were unable to secure the rights to the song, but all five members of NSYNC approved of the cover.
 Son's version was released on various music streaming services to promote the film.

 In November 2021, Son joined the cast of the HBO music-industry drama series The Idol opposite The Weeknd and Lily-Rose Depp.
-On April 27, 2022, Deadline reported that she was one of the cast members not expected to return after a forced hiatus, due to a change in the show's creative direction, although Son appeared in the official teaser trailer released on August 21, 2022.
-On March 1, 2023, Rolling Stone reported that Son remained in the cast despite the overhaul, but the show was cancelled in August 2023.
+On April 27, 2022, Deadline reported that she was one of the cast members not expected to return after a forced hiatus, due to a change in the show's creative direction, although Son appeared in the teaser trailer released on August 21, 2022.
+On March 1, 2023, Rolling Stone reported that Son remained in the cast despite the overhaul, but the show was canceled in August 2023.

 In March 2024, Son was announced to be a starring character in the Netflix horror film Fear Street: Prom Queen.

-In 2025, Son portrayed Adeline Watkins in Ryan Murphy's Monster: The Ed Gein Story alongside Charlie Hunnam's role of Ed Gein.
+In 2025, Son portrayed Adeline Watkins in Monster: The Ed Gein Story alongside Charlie Hunnam as Ed Gein.

 Personal life

-In April 2023, Son married her girlfriend Ana Bedayo, who also works as Suzanna's talent manager.
+Son is a lesbian.
+In April 2023, she married her girlfriend Ana Bedayo, who also works as Suzanna's talent manager.